 Search by document title to find the location of the F-Complex documents on the shelves.
 The following documents are also attached here:

 On January 19, 2023, DOE held a public meeting at the Niskayuna, NY Town Center Building to discuss the F-Complex and the removal action alternatives.
 The meeting featured a presentation by Mr. Martin Krentz, the Federal Project Director at the DOE New York Project Support Office, on the F-Complex project and included background on the Environmental Management program, an explanation of the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) process that is being followed for the project, an overview of F-Complex history, use, and environmental conditions, a review of the removal alternatives and description of DOE’s preferred alternative.
 Twenty-five members of the public attended the meeting in person, and 30 people viewed the presentation on a livestream provided by the Town of Niskayuna.
 The livestream portion of the event concluded at the end of the presentation.
+A video of the presentation is available at the following link [Public Meeting Presentation].
 The meeting began and concluded with an invitation to the public to submit their comments via a variety of methods, including in person at the meeting, in writing by mail, and by email or phone.
 Following the presentation, the meeting was opened up for comments and questions.

 A copy of the agenda and the presentation are available by clicking on the links below.